Lightning Fast Sichuan Noodles with Chilies and Scallions

 These are also really delicious with the fresh udon noodles.
 I used the Nasoya brand here.
 Really yummy.
 No carrots in this version.

-Adapted from Milk Street (If you subscribe to their newsletter, you’ll get this recipe and a 11 other enticing ones for free.)
+Adapted from Milk Street (If you subscribe to their newsletter, you’ll get this recipe along with this curried lentil recipe and 10 other enticing ones for free.)

 I’ve made a few changes: